Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Introduction

 There is an extensive body of research on mortality within the fields of actuarial science and demography.
-In particular, \citet{lee1992modeling} marked the beginning of the era of stochastic mortality modeling and forecasting.
+In particular, \cite{lee1992modeling} marked the beginning of the era of stochastic mortality modeling and forecasting.
 Continuous improvement in human longevity has been observed since the mid-20th century, thanks to medical advances and economic growth.
 However, the increasing frequency and intensity of natural events due to climate change have posed a growing threat to human health and longevity.
 Therefore, it is becoming important to factor the potential impact of climate change into mortality projections.
 In fact, several pioneering studies have included a climate dimension into mortality modeling.
 For example, \cite{seklecka2017mortality, seklecka2019mortality} proposed a temperature-related mortality model, which utilizes annual Pearson correlation coefficients between temperature and mortality rates.
 However, their approach fails to capture short-term and non-linear temperature effects.
 For example, temperatures may only affect mortality beyond a certain threshold.
 To address this limitation, \cite{li2022joint} introduced a bivariate peaks-over-threshold approach to model monthly death counts and extreme temperatures.
 It provides insights into how extreme hot and cold temperatures affect mortality but lacks the ability to project future mortality scenarios.
-More recently, \cite{guibert2024impacts} implemented a two-stage approach to integrate DLNM into the \citet{li2005coherent} model, allowing for non-linear temperature-related mortality effects and enabling mortality projections based on Representative Concentration Pathway (RCP) scenarios.
-Temperature-related deaths are estimated in the first stage using DLNM, and adjusted annual mortality is then modeled using a multi-population stochastic model.
-Due to the nature of this two-stage approach, complete separation between temperature and non-temperature related mortality trends is not guaranteed.
-Moreover, the future projection is based on annual mortality, which does not provide a breakdown by summer and winter months.
+More recently, \cite{GUIBERT2025} implemented a two-stage approach to extrapolate temperature-related deaths from total mortality and thereby adjust the estimates and forecasts of multi-population stochastic models.
+Temperature-related deaths are estimated in the first stage using a DLNM, and adjusted annual mortality is then modeled using the \cite{li2005coherent} model.
+Due to the two-stage nature of this approach, complete separation between temperature- and non-temperature-related mortality trends is not guaranteed, and interactions between the two components are ignored.
+Moreover, future mortality projections are conducted only at the annual level, which does not provide a breakdown by summer and winter months.